 Bio-Synthesis offers macrocyclic metal chelator conjugation services by covalently

-attached peptides, oligonucleotides, antibodies or drugs to those metal chelating
+attaching peptides, oligonucleotides, antibodies or drugs to metal chelating ligands

-ligands that can be used as molecular imaging probes.
-Relying on a state-of-the
+that can be used as molecular imaging probes.
+Relying on our state-of-the art facilities

-art chemical biology facilities and over 30 years of combined experience in providing
+and over 30 years of combined experience in providing high quality chelator-biopolymer

-As molecular imaging has become an indispensable tool in modern diagnostics in
+Molecular imaging has become an indispensable tool in modern diagnostics in biomedical

-biomedical research and therapeutic fields.
-Thus the need for highly sensitive and
+research and therapeutic fields.
+Thus, the need for highly sensitive and specific

-specific molecular imaging probes is still unmet.
-In order to design diagnostic
+molecular imaging probes is still unmet.
+In order to design diagnostic imaging and

-imaging and radiotherapeutic agents, a high target/background ratio, target uptake
+radiotherapeutic agents, a high target/background ratio, target uptake and rapid

-and rapid removal of untargeted drug is desirable.
-Proteins, peptide, antibodies
+removal of untargeted drug is desirable.
+Proteins, peptides, antibodies and their

-and their fragments are perfect candidates due to high specificity, affinity and
+fragments are perfect candidates due to high specificity, affinity and selectivity

-There are several methods commonly used to label protein, peptide, and antibodies:
+There are various methods commonly used to label proteins, peptides, and antibodies: